What is the gig economy, and how does it work? Learn about the gig economy and the likely future of work.

 Is this a good thing or a bad thing?

-The gig economy can be compared to zero-hours contracts in the worst-case scenario.
+The digital economy (gig economy) can be compared to zero-hours contracts in the worst-case scenario.

 There is a significant risk that freelancers may end up working for a single company with all of the benefits that come with it, except for the stability and rights that come with a full-time job.